wp-plugins/sp-client-document-manager/readme.txt

 * New field for ImageMagick that lets you specify a custom location of your imageMagick convert app
 * Sanitize file names to remove special characters and invalid characters from the URL
 * Few minor bug fixes.

+= 1.6.8 =

+* No more dependency on timthumb, using a wordpress native thumbnail resizer.
+* Fixed issue with downloads link in email
+* Fixed deleting of files in admin redirecting to wrong page